knadeem1/program1-template/README.md

 ### PROGRAM 1 README FILE

 ## KNOWN BUGS AND INCOMPLETE PARTS:
-- WTest 14 fails when rand_id is exactly 199
+- Test 14 fails when rand_id is exactly 199.
-- Valgrind doesn't give "no leaks possible"
+- Valgrind doesn't give "no leaks possible".

 ## REFERENCES:
 - List any outside resources used